risb0r/Arris-CM8200-to-InfluxDB/README.md

 sudo crontab -e
 ```
 Place the below into crontab.
 Ctrl + X to exit.
+This will run the script every 300 seconds.
 ```bash
 # m h  dom mon dow   command